ACoAs – Set GOALS to MEET NEEDS (Part 3)

 • keep believing a proven liar, keep depending on someone who is consistently unreliable

-• keep seeing friends who are totally focused on themselves, bad datenever on you, including dates & mates
+bad date• keep seeing friends who are totally focused only on themself, never on you, including dates & mates

 OR